pal03377/master-thesis/thesis.typ

 // The _Athena Resource_ provides all endpoints that are purely related to Athena and its interaction with Artemis.
 It provides feedback suggestions to the client using the _Athena Feedback Suggestions Service_ and it also provides endpoints for Athena to download programming submissions if needed.
 // The _Athena Health Indicator_ provides information to the health dashboard that is built-in into Artemis to show the status of the connection to the Athena system.

-The Artemis Server, constructed using Java and Spring Boot, serves as a pivotal element in the work discussed in this thesis.
+The Artemis Server, constructed using Java and Spring Boot#footnote[https://spring.io/projects/spring-boot, last visited September 6th, 2023], serves as a pivotal element in the work discussed in this thesis.
 Its primary role consists of managing communications with Athena, the automatic feedback suggestion system for tutors.

 #figure(
   image("figures/subsystem-decomposition-artemis-server.svg", width: 100%),